ChrisFairless/eurovision_bingo/README.md

 # Eurovision Bingo!

-See it in action at [eurovision.chrisfairless.co.uk](eurovision.chrisfairless.co.uk)
+See it in action at [http://eurovisionbingo.herokuapp.com/](http://eurovisionbingo.herokuapp.com/)